misteridiot/humphry/README.md

-# Humphry - BBC Radio 4 synced to local time
+# Humphry - BBC Radio 4 synced to local times

 A project to create a physical radio that plays BBC Radio 4 time-synched to whichever timezone it's in (so long as it's behind the UK).